-Oscar, The Great White Pelican, has lived at the park for almost 22 years, and he would agree that the park had changed a lot in that time.
-He now lives alongside our seven African Penguins.
+Oscar, The Great White Pelican, has lived at the park for over 22 years, and he would agree that the park had changed a lot in that time.
+He now lives alongside our group of African Penguins.
 Oscar is definitely a fond favourite with our visitors due to his impressive size!

 Great White Pelicans can be found in fresh water lakes, swamps, marshes and river deltas in Africa, Southern Europe and Asia.